TadhgRuarc/TadhgRuarc/README.md

 📚 During the boot camp, our primary focus was on mastering Python, while also gaining valuable exposure to databases, HTML, and CSS

-🧙 On a journey to become a wizard in the art of coding, currently at the junior level
+🧙 On a journey to become a wizard in the art of coding

 <br>